atul799/CarND-MPC-Project/README.md

 ---
 The C++ code used in this implementation can be found in [src](./src) directory.

-1. file globals.h contains definition of all the constants used in this project such as Lf,number of state and actuator variables,reference velocity,cte and steering error,span of different state variables in the variables vector,weights for cost function and degree of polynomial.
+1. File globals.h contains definition of all the constants used in this project such as Lf,number of state and actuator variables,reference velocity,cte and steering error,span of different state variables in the variables vector,weights for cost function and degree of polynomial.
 2. The file MPC.h is header file for MPC class.
-3. The file MPC.cpp defines functions prototyped in MPC.h and also implements  FG_eval class that is passed as fg_eval to Ipopt optimizer.
+3. The file MPC.cpp defines function Solve prototyped in MPC.h and also implements  FG_eval class that is passed as fg_eval to Ipopt optimizer.
 	1. Solve function of class MPC, sets up optmization variables vector, upper and lower bound on this vector and upper and lower bounds on model constraints.
 Optimizer is then called and first value of actuators and predicted x and y positions are returned to main function.
 	2. FG_eval class is also implemented in MPC.cpp.
 This class is passed to optimizer with () operator overloaded.
 In this Class, cost function and model constraints are setup.
 4. The file main.cpp file has main function.
 The interaction with simulator happens in the main function.polyfit and polyeval functions are defined in this file which are used for polynomial fitting and coefficient calculation.
 In the main function, for each call of simulator (at a time step),current values of position,heading direction,speed,steering angle and throttle is captured.
-Waypoints are mapped to vehicle's co-ordinate system and homogenous transform is applied to align waypoints and cars position.Transformed waypoints are then used to generate polynomial coefficients.
-Stae vector is then built applying estimation to compensate for latency.
-Next Solve function from MPC class is called which runs optmizer and returns first actuator values.
+Waypoints are mapped to vehicle's co-ordinate system and homogenous transform is applied to align waypoints and vehicle's position.Transformed waypoints are then used to generate polynomial coefficients.
+State vector is then built applying estimation to compensate for latency.
+Next Solve function from MPC class is called which runs optimizer and returns first actuator value (steering angle and throttle).
 The steering value is converted to degrees and passed to simulator along with throttle value.

-If δ is positive we rotate counter-clockwise, or turn left.
+NOTE: If δ is positive we rotate vehicle counter-clockwise, or turn left.
 In the simulator however, a positive value implies a right turn and a negative value implies a left turn, so steering value is negated before passing to simulator.

-The MPC::Solve function also returns predicted trajectory from optimizer, using way points (transformed to vehicle co-ordinate system) and predicted trajectory are passed to the simulator as well to draw reference and predicted trajectory in simulation, which helps in visualization and tuning of weights for cost function.
+The MPC::Solve function also returns predicted trajectory from optimizer, using coefficient calculated from polyfit, a reference trajectory and predicted trajectory are passed to the simulator to draw reference and predicted trajectory in simulator, which helps in visualization and tuning of weights for cost function.

 <img src="./outputs/onthebridge.png" width="600" height="400" />

 ## Hyperparameter Tuning
 ---
 The tuned hyperparameters in this project are:

-* N and : started with N=5 and dt=0.1 but predicted trajectory looked very short and high cte was observed.
+* N and dt: First set N=5 and dt=0.1 but predicted trajectory looked very short and high cte was observed.
 Increased N to 15 cte didn't improve, probably optimizer ran out of time, increasing optmizer parameter Numeric max_cpu_time to 1 helped but not by much.
-Finally settled as N=10 and dt=0.1
+Finally, settled at N=10 and dt=0.1
-* ref_v: This is desired (max) velocity, started with 40 and when cte were manageable increased to 100 and 200.
-Max speed achieved is **~95MPH** , it is set at finally set it at 100 in submitted code.
+* ref_v: This is desired (max) velocity, started with 40 and when cte were manageable increased to 100 and then to 200.
+Max speed achieved is **~95MPH** , it is set at 100 in submitted code.
 * weights for cost function: the weights for cost functions are manually tuned.
 There is orders of magnitude difference between weights showing importance placed on each cost function component.
 	* cte_w	   : weight for cte minimization(highest weight) set at 2000
 	* epsi_w   : weight for heading error minimization (set at 1000)
-	* v_w      : weight for getting speed close to ref_v (set at 0.5)
+	* v\_w      : weight for getting speed close to ref_v (set at 0.5)
 	* delta_w  : weight to minimize steering angle change (set at 1.0)
 	* a_w      : weight to minimize throttle change (set at 0.5)
-	* delta_s_w: weight for smooth angle change between subsequent steps (set at 40)
+	* delta\_s\_w: weight for smooth angle change between subsequent steps (set at 40)
-	* a_s_w    : weight for smooth throttle between subsequent steps (set at 2)
+	* a\_s\_w    : weight for smooth throttle between subsequent steps (set at 2)
-	* cte_v_w  : weight for reducing velocity when high cte (cte*speed) (set at 0.1, lowest cost)
+	* cte\_v\_w  : weight for reducing velocity when high cte (cte*speed) (set at 0.1, lowest cost)
-	* delta_v_w: weight for reducing acceleration when speed is high (throttle*speed) (set at 10)
+	* delta_v\_w: weight for reducing acceleration when speed is high (throttle*speed) (set at 10)

 # Result